Skip to main contentSkip to navigationSkip to footer

 Emissions and energy use in large combustion plants in Europe

-Emissions from large combustion plants in the EU decreased since 2024: sulphur dioxide (SO 2 ) and dust by 94%, and nitrogen oxides (NO x ) by 73%.
+Emissions from large combustion plants in the EU have decreased since 2004: sulphur dioxide (SO 2 ) and dust by 94% and nitrogen oxides (NO x ) by 73%.
 Declines in emissions and improvements in environmental performance were largely driven by European policy, setting legally binding emission limit values.
 Fossil fuel usage decreased by 41% as energy production shifted to climate-friendly sources and coal no longer the primary fuel in large combustion plants.
 Stricter emission limit values and policies aimed at increasing the use of renewable or cleaner fuels are expected to drive further declines in combustion plant emissions in coming years.

 Greenhouse gas emission intensity of electricity generation in Europe